 I was born and raised in the lush deciduous woodlands of the South Karelian village of Parikkala, Finland.
 This is also where my interest in science sparked, leading to a youth surrounded with test-tubes and transistors in a DIY home laboratory.
 During my teenage years I got drawn to synthetic chemistry with its varied experimental techniques and logical nature.
 With my extensive home chemistry background I secured a research assistant position at the age of 15 at the nearby Lappeenranta University of Technology where I worked and trained my chemistry skills throughout my teenage years.
 This path took me to the International Chemistry Olympics in 2009, after which I started my studies at University of Jyväskylä under the guidance of Finland’s pre-eminent synthetic organic chemist, prof. Petri Pihko.

 During my undergraduate studies, I single-handedly designed and completed the first enantioselective total synthesis of (+)-Greek tobacco lactone and was then accepted to a PhD program.
 In October 2018, I completed my Ph.D. in organic chemistry in the Pihko group (University of Jyväskylä, Finland) on the organocatalytic total syntheses of azabicyclo[5.3.0]decane alkaloids.
 My PhD studies were complemented by a wonderful 4-month stay in the Somfai group (Lund University, Sweden) making headway in Cephalotaxus alkaloid chemistry.
 During my graduate studies, I also strove to understand and classify the various learning difficulties students have with general organic chemistry.
-Having finishing my studies in Scandinavia, I received the prestigious Wiess postdoctoral fellowship from William Marsh Rice University and started working in the Kürti research group in 2019.
+Having finishing my studies in Scandinavia, I received the prestigious 2019 Wiess postdoctoral fellowship from William Marsh Rice University and started working in the Kürti group.

-Find me on twitter!
+Find me on Twitter!

 Find me on Google scholar!